HandEra: Dynamic Silk-Screen Area

 The most significant innovation with the Handera 330 was the incorporation of a dynamic silk-screen area, and the Handera was the first Palm OS device to provide virtual graffiti input.
 On all other Palm OS devices of the time, the text input 'Graffiti' area was located within a dedicated silk-screened area.
 However, on the Handera 330, the LCD display region extended across the full touchable area, with the text input area instead being dynamically displayed, and could be minimised to provide greater screen area for use in supporting applications.
 This also enabled the ability to display a touch keyboard in the same text-input area.
 The 330 also offered a 1.5x higher density LCD screen, featuring a QVGA (240x320) LCD resolution, which was both an increase and a deviation from the standard 160x160 screens used on most other Palm OS devices of the time.

 As the 330 was also the only Palm OS device at the time to feature a QVGA screen resolution, Handera provided a free SDK to enable apps to support these features, but explicit support by the developer was required to take advantage of the higher resolution and full-screen capabilities.
-For all other apps lacking explicit support, the system enables the user to choose to run programs in either in a 1:1 reduced size mode, or with a 1.5 software zoom.
+For all other apps lacking explicit support, the system enables the user to choose to run programs in either a 1:1 reduced size mode, or with a 1.5 software zoom.
 The SDK also enabled developers to offer screen rotation in their programs.

 In addition the 330 also featured a jog wheel (following Sony's use on the CLIE), a microphone, an internal audio amplifier, an MMC / SD slot, and a Compact Flash Type II slot.
 The 330 also supported various add-ons such as a Wi-Fi Card.

-The 330 supports dual power options, offering the choice of either using four AAA batteries, or an optionally purchased Li-Ion battery pack.
+The 330 supports dual power options, offering the choice of either using four AAA batteries, or an optionally purchased Li-ion battery pack.
 Since most similar Palm OS devices used only two AAA batteries, this enabled a significant improvement in battery life of 4–6 weeks, unless consumed by the additional hardware expansion capabilities.